 Recently within the American conservative and Christian zeitgeists I have noticed a growing positive view of Vladimir Putin and desire for a U.S.-Russia Christian military alliance against Islamic terrorism.
-As both a conservative Christian American and a policy specialist on Russia and Eastern Europe, this is a perilous line of thinking.
+As both a conservative Christian American and a policy analyst on Russia and Eastern Europe, this is a perilous line of thinking.
 The growing trend among conservatives to support Putin’s Russia is problematic because Russian President Vladimir Putin and the Russian Orthodox Church (ROC) engage in activities that run directly contrary to U.S. national security objectives, values of Western civilization writ large, and teaching of Christian scripture.

 Perceptions that Russia is a defender of Christendom in an increasingly secular world are not based in reality.
 Any discussion concerning the relationship between Christianity and Russia cannot fail to take into consideration the Russian Orthodox Church, which dominates practically all aspects of Christianity in Russia.
 It is well known among Sovietologists that the ROC historically has been used by the Kremlin and serves as an extension of the Russian state and its intelligence services—it is no coincidence that the head of the Russian Orthodox Church is a decorated KGB agent.
 (This issue warrants a paper on its own, and I will write more on this topic later.)
 Because of this, Christians in Russia who refuse to be de facto subjugated to the Kremlin vis-à-vis communion with the ROC suffer government persecution.